 Today, we're looking through the keyhole of Kylie D'Alton's home.
 Originally from Brisbane but currently living in the UK with her husband and three sons, Kylie is passionate about the Montessori philosophy and incorporating it in to her home.
-Her blog, How We Montessori, is packed full of information and ideas and she's even co-authored a book, Kids in the Kitchen: Simple Recipes That Build Independence and Confidence the Montessori Way.
+Her blog, How We Montessori, is packed full of information and ideas about how to use Montessori principles when selecting furniture and toy storage, and she's even co-authored a book, Kids in the Kitchen: Simple Recipes That Build Independence and Confidence the Montessori Way.
 Let's talk to Kylie to find out more.

 Type of home: A townhouse in Wiltshire

 Who lives here: Kylie, her husband and their three children, Caspar (11yrs), Otis (7yrs) and Otto (1yr)

 Can you tell us a little bit about the room and how it's used?

 The room is mainly used by Otto but it is adjacent to our living room so it gets used by all children.
 I can also see the playroom from the kitchen so it's a great space for Otto to play while I'm cooking.
 Otto has a lot of toys in this room, it's also where he has a little work table and large toys like his play barn and pikler climbing arch.

 What do the boys like best about the room?